 Australian birds and mammals first described by John Gould

 Of all his achievements, John Gould is most well known for his influence on Australian ornithology.
 While his work The Birds of Australia is primarily remembered for its impressive illustrations, its publication also made him the dominant figure in Australian taxonomy.
-Of the approximately 745 species of birds that live in Australia, John Gould is credited with describing almost half (44%).
-It is estimated that Gould was the first European to describe between 300 and 328 species of Australian birds.
+Of the approximately 830 species of birds that live in Australia, John Gould is credited with describing between 300 and 328 of them.

 'Then came the important Gould era.
 From 1837, when he produced his first work on Australian birds, to the day of his death in 1881, Australian ornithology was dominated by John Gould; it may be said that practically every new Australian bird discovered during this period passed, in some way, through his hands.'
 Hubert Massey Whittell, 1954

 Gould was also a significant figure in Australian mammalogy.
 In addition to his work on ornithology, Gould also produced A Monograph of the Macropodidae or Family of Kangaroos (2 parts, 30 plates 1841 - 42) and The Mammals of Australia (3 volumes, 182 plates 1845 - 63).
 He wrote, in explanation of this departure from birds:

 It was not, however, until I arrived in the country, and found myself surrounded by objects as strange as if I had been transported to another planet, that I conceived the idea of devoting a portion of my attention to the mammalian class of its extraordinary fauna.
 John Gould, in the preface to The Mammals of Australia, volume 1 (1863)

 He is credited with describing 45 species of Australian mammals.

 Gould and Darwin - the Galapagos finches